 For the ASR task, the spectral convergence (SC) loss is regarded as the optimization target to achieve ASR-required features.
-Considering that the common ASR features are based on the STFT operation, such as spectrogram and MFCC.
-According to \cite{RN190}, the SC loss can be defined as follows:
+According to \cite{RN190}, the core idea is to optimize the spectral distance between the enhanced speech and the reference speech, aiming at guiding the model to capture the informative ASR-related information embedded in the signal spectrums.
+The SC loss can be defined as follows:

-where $D$ denotes the handcrafted features of the speech signal.
-In this work, spectrogram and MFCC features are selected to implement ASR task $L_{ASR}$, as shown below:
+where $\left \|*\right \|_{F}$ denotes the Frobenius norm and $D$ denotes the handcrafted features of the speech signal.
+In this work, as the input features of the existing ASR models in the ATC domain \cite{RN181,RN194,RN197}, spectrogram and MFCC features are selected to achieve ASR-oriented loss $L_{ASR}$, as shown below:

 Finally, the total loss is formulated to achieve the multi-objective training with two hyper-parameters as below: